Blocking Below the Waist in Free-Blocking Zone Addressed in High School Football Rules

-This change was one of seven rules revisions recommended by the National Federation of State High School Associations (NFHS) Football Rules Committee at its January 13-15 meeting in Indianapolis, which were subsequently approved by the NFHS Board of Directors.
+This rule change was recommended by the National Federation of State High School Associations (NFHS) Football Rules Committee at its January 10-12 meeting, which was held virtually this year.
+This change to the 2021 NFHS Football Rules Book was subsequently approved by the NFHS Board of Directors.

 A complete listing of the football rules changes will be available on the NFHS website at www.nfhs.org.
 Click on “Activities & Sports” at the top of the home page and select “Football.”

 According to the most recent NFHS High School Athletics Participation Survey, 11-player football is the most popular high school sport for boys with 1,006,013 participants in 14,247 schools nationwide.
 In addition, there were 31,221 boys who participated in 6-, 8- and 9-player football, along with 2,604 girls in all four versions of the game for a grand total of 1,039,828.

 Blocking Below the Waist video (created for use in Arizona with coaches and officials) https://vimeo.com/572699660